microsoft/FluidFramework/examples/data-objects/webflow/README.md

 ## Data Objects

-There are three primary Data Objects:
+There are three primary data objects:

 * The FlowDocument, that encapsulates the SharedString and exposes APIs convenient for editing.
 * The Editor, a JavaScript class that renders the editing surface and updates the FlowDocument in response to user input.